openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the largest y-position of the ofRectangle.
+Get the largest y position of the ofRectangle as float.

-Returns: The largest y-position of the rectangle.
+Returns: The largest y position of the rectangle.

 _description: _

 Equivalent to ofRectangle::getBottom().